staticpagesjs/core/README.md

 ### Notes

-> The `controller` may return with multiple documents; each will be rendered as a separate page.
+> The `controller` may return with multiple documents, each will be rendered as a separate page.
 Alternatively it may return `undefined` to prevent the rendering of the current document.

 > The `from` parameter can also recieve an `Iterable` or an `AsyncIterable` type!